List of Suits characters: Mike Ross

 Mike has feelings for Trevor's girlfriend Jenny Griffith and is her boyfriend after she breaks up with Trevor.
 However, Jenny breaks up with him because Trevor told her about a voicemail Rachel left talking about their kiss and confronts him about his feelings for Rachel Zane.
 He does not want to base his relationship with Rachel on a lie, so he intends to tell her that he does not have a law degree.
 Harvey advises him against this, and since he does not want to base his relationship on a lie he breaks up with Rachel even though he does not want to.
 In season 2 episode 3 Mike needs a file from Rachel, and when he goes to collect it he sees that she is creating an online dating profile.
 She tells Mike that she has been working on the profile for 3 days, but yet the profile is still blank.
-Mike helps Rachel with the profile, describing her with a lot of adjectives, and also saying that men is going to be standing line, just because of her picture.
-Later that night Rachel visits Mike, because she does not understand why they can’t be in a relationship when it is obvious that they have feelings for each other.
+Mike helps Rachel with the profile, describing her with a lot of superlatives, also saying that men will be standing line just because of her profile picture.
+Later that night Rachel visits Mike, because she does not understand why they cannot be in a relationship when it is obvious that they have feelings for each other.
 She finds out that Mike is keeping a secret from her, but he does not want to tell her what it is.

-In the last episode of season 2 Mike does eventually tell her about his secret, but the timing is awful, as Rachel had just found out that she was denied admission to Harvard Law.
+In the last episode of season 2, Mike does eventually tell her about his secret, but the timing is awful, as Rachel had just found out that she was denied admission to Harvard Law.
 She smacks Mike in the face a few times, but they end up having sex in the file room.
-After they had sex in the file room Rachel begins to distance herself from Mike, but Mike fights for her, and in the start of season 3 they get into a relationship.
+Afterwards Rachel begins to distance herself from Mike, but Mike fights for her, and in the start of season 3, they get into a relationship.

 Mike later takes a job as an investment banker to avoid having his fraud come back to haunt him, jeopardizing his future as well as Harvey's.